prosocial behavior: behavior that benefits others, or society as a whole

 PROSOCIAL POWER is the conviction that every person on this planet is a person who we can learn from.
 (If we find someone challenging... then we really have things to learn from them!)

-PROSOCIAL POWER means zero tolerance for hate & violence - we must wipe out these social diseases by breaking down the fear, prejudice & ignorance that fuel them
+PROSOCIAL POWER means zero tolerance for hate and violence - we must wipe out these social diseases by breaking down the fear, prejudice, ignorance, and economic systems that fuel them.

-PROSOCIAL POWER is the courage to admit our ignorance; to make, and learn from, mistakes; to know when to shut up and listen, & when to open up & spill forth our truth, even if it makes us shake.
+PROSOCIAL POWER is the courage to admit our ignorance; to make, and learn from, mistakes; to know when to shut up and listen, and when to open up and speak our truth, even if it makes us shake.

 PROSOCIAL POWER requires taking risks.
 Human interaction is unpredictable, but we bravely face the unknown, trusting the process of coming together as potentially messy - but highly generative.